salihdhaifullah/bug-tracker/README.md

 #### Description: Deletes a comment.
 #### HTTP Method: `DELETE`
 #### URL: `/api/projects/{projectId}/tickets/{ticketId}/comments/{commentId}`
-#### Permissions Required: User must be authorized, have read access to the project, and be the commenter of the comment.
+#### Auth: User must be authorized, have read access to the project, and be the commenter of the comment.
 #### Parameters:
 #### Path Parameters:
 `{commentId}`: ID of the comment.